Skip to content

 • By the semester deadline date, submit a draft of the dissertation to the Office of Theses and Dissertations for format review.

-• Draft of dissertation submitted to dissertation adviser (at least four weeks before anticipated submission to all members of doctoral committee).
+• Draft of dissertation submitted to dissertation adviser for approval to distribute to committee.

 • Receive approval from doctoral committee to schedule final oral examination after major corrections are made.